Keeping the Workspace Clean During a DIY Project

 You can’t take your hardwood floors out of the room where you’re doing your work.
 However, your floors may be some of the most precious items in your home; many avid DIYers have also put a great deal of work into restoring and beautifying great hardwoods.
 There are a range of items that you can use to keep your floors clear of dirt, debris and scuffs while performing your next DIY task.
 You can opt for simple protective flooring paper or builder’s paper, which comes in rolls and can easily be pulled out to completely cover the floor.
 For tougher jobs where you want to avoid scrapes and scratches, rosin and construction papers can provide extra thickness to protect your floors from damage.
 These papers can help to ensure your floors come out from your DIY project just as beautifully as they entered it.

 Many DIY’ers take great pride in the beauty that they bring to their homes with the projects that they create.
 Indeed, the work you do is exactly the kind of thing that makes your house a home.
-With just a few simple tip and easy products, you can ensure that you have the simplest cleanup possible to make the outcome of your work even more rewarding.
+With just a few simple tips and easy products, you can ensure that containing the mess during a DIY project will lead to the simplest cleanup possible and make the outcome of your work even more rewarding.